First, a quick game of word association. What word immediately springs to mind when you hear someone say ‘malpractice’?

-But we’re not talking just about being out pocket here – we’re talking actual bodily injury and mental anguish allegedly caused directly by you.
+But we’re not talking just about being out of pocket here – we’re talking actual bodily injury and mental anguish allegedly caused directly by you.
 That’s the kind of suffering it can be difficult to put a price tag on.

 Agreed, it occurred in the course of your normal work, so is intrinsically linked to your professional services.
 But professional indemnity insurance simply isn’t designed to cover physical or mental harm.

 Instead, treatment (also known as 'medical') malpractice insurance picks up the baton if there’s a claim and pays all your legal expenses as well as any compensation you’re liable for.
 That’s crucial because damages for more serious injuries can run into the £thousands.

 You might be wondering whether your public liability insurance might pick up the tab instead.
 Unfortunately, it won't.
 Not if it’s a treatment, therapy or some sort of physical coaching that’s gone wrong.